tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/Cypher-Mini-tutorial.md

 }
 ```

-**Key Points:**
+##### Explanation:
-- Does not remove duplicates, including all rows from the combined queries.
+- Includes all rows, even duplicates, from the combined queries.
-- All queries must return the same number of columns with the same or compatible data types.
+- All queries involved must return the same number of columns with compatible data types.
 - Faster than `UNION` since no deduplication is performed.

 ---